RezaHerdiansyah23/RezaHerdiansyah23/README.md

 - 🔭 &nbsp;I’m currently working on something cool :wink:
 - 🌱 &nbsp;I’m currently learning Flutter, Go
-- 💬 &nbsp;Ask me about anything related to Javascript/Typescript/Python or Angular/React/Express/Flask
+- 💬 &nbsp;Ask me about anything related to Javascript/ or/React/Express/
 - 📫 &nbsp;How to reach me: [@rezahrdsyh](https://www.instagram.com/rezahrdsyh_/)
 - 👨‍💻 &nbsp;Read more about my projects at [NOTHING]